- Townsville: February, July

 Develop high-level skills in evolving technologies that are providing solutions to previously unsolvable problems.
-Build your capabilities in the use of seabed mapping and fish assessment sonar, oceanographic sensors, and a range of technology used for gathering data above and below the waves.
+Build your capabilities in the use of seabed mapping and fish assessment sonar, oceanographic sensors, and a range of technologies used for gathering data above and below the waves.

-Build networks with the international cohort who study this degree, and with the concentration of marine scientists and managers located in north Queensland.
+Build networks with international students who study this degree, and with the concentration of marine scientists and managers located in north Queensland.
 Opportunities may also exist to undertake an exchange program with an international university.

 About JCU's Bachelor of Marine Science

-Pursue your passion for the ocean and marine life at the best marine science university in the world*.
-James Cook University’s Bachelor of Marine Science degree is a comprehensive course studying the elements of the ocean with a strong focus on first-hand experiences.
+Pursue your passion for the ocean and marine science at the best marine science university in the world*.
+James Cook University’s Bachelor of Marine Science degree is a comprehensive science degree studying the elements of the ocean with a strong focus on first-hand experiences.
 Access diverse learning environments including the Daintree Rainforest and Orpheus Island on the Great Barrier Reef.

 A Marine Science School with World-Class Teaching and Learning

 The challenges facing our oceans require bold minds and creative solutions.
 Marine science students are trained to work with developing technologies.
 JCU offers a world-class education in Marine Science.
 Explore oceanography like never before with our cutting-edge technology, including sensors and radar.

-JCU’s marine science degree has a focus on the sustainability of the oceans and is ideal for students interested in developing solid foundations in the biological, physical and chemical science, or an oceanography degree.
+JCU’s marine science degree has a focus on the sustainability of the oceans and coasts and is ideal for students interested in developing solid foundations in the biological, physical and chemical sciences relevant to coastal and ocean systems.
 Specialist marine science degrees suit those interested in sustainably managing healthy marine ecosystems.